Best Western Savannah Gateway

 - 0.5 mile(s) from Henderson Golf Course

-- Denny's, on premises, open daily 24 hours
+- Denny's, on premises, full service, American, open for: breakfast, lunch, dinner, open daily 24-hours

-Enjoy your stay with us even more by checking out some of the most popular area points of interest and local area events happening in or near Savannah.
+Enjoy your stay with us even more by checking out some of the most popular area points of interest in or near Savannah.
 Chase the links to explore the local region even more.

 Alberta | British Columbia | Manitoba | New Brunswick | Nova Scotia | Ontario | Prince Edward Island | Quebec | Saskatchewan | Yukon | Caribbean